sindremil/Peak-Finder/README.md

 ## Technologies

-We have used several technologies.
+We have used the following technologies:

 - [Apollo Server](https://www.apollographql.com/docs/apollo-server/) - GraphQL server